What Is White Salmon Fish and Its Facts You Didn’t Know!

 Grill, bake, or use it in sushi to enjoy its delicate taste and creamy texture.

-Is white salmon fish sustainable?
+Is white fish sustainable?

 When sourced responsibly, white salmon contributes to sustainable seafood practices.